grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

    touchpad, ethernet, wifi, webcam, USB mouse, USB storage, etc.
 4. Configure UEFI firmware/BIOS (see below)
 5. Disable Windows 8.1 Fast Boot as per http://www.typicaltips.com/2013/02/disable-fast-startup-in-windows-8.html
-6. Perform backups of the Windows 8.1 operating system
+6. Perform backups of the Windows 8.1 operating system (but since I didn't use them I cannot vouch for their usefulness)
+   * Created a USB bootable Windows 8.x recovery disk
+   * Created a Windows 8.x system image
 7. Shrink the Windows 8.1 partition
 8. Install Linux Mint 17 (see below)
 9. Configure UEFI so that the notebook boots into grub by default as per